-How to help someone with addiction?
+Need to know how to help someone with addiction?
 It seems today like everyone does.
 It’s no surprise, as 23 million Americans have a substance abuse or dependence issue, and 90% are not seeking treatment to overcome their addiction.
 Addiction can happen to anybody.

 David Sheff, the author of the New York Times #1 best-selling book, Beautiful Boy: A Father’s Journey Through His Son’s Addiction, states, “Most people think that they and their families are immune to drug problems—they happen to others, not to them—but addiction is a tragedy that can befall any of us.
 People—good people, loving people—transform into ones who are unrecognizable.”

-After reading this article, you will have an understanding about how to approach your loved one struggling with addiction.
+After reading this article, you will have an understanding of how to approach your loved one struggling with addiction.
 You will learn how to set the foundation needed to start the recovery process, and you will be able to answer questions like:

 Identifying the Need for Addiction Help

 Most people suffering from drug or alcohol addiction cannot stop using on their own.
 They feel sick from withdrawal feelings and experience intense cravings.
-Using drugs or drinking alcohol are part of their “normal” routine.
+Using drugs or drinking alcohol is part of their “normal” routine.

 Numbers Don’t Lie